Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Backpacking Food & U.S. Customs

 Generally, the U.S. allows all food that is processed so that it is shelf-stable and free of pests.
 This includes dehydrated, freeze-dried, roasted, baked, cured, and candied food.
 All food must be commercially labeled (with an ingredient statement in English) and unopened in its original packaging.
-Meat and animal by-products, such as dried egg and jerky, is restricted depending on the country of origin.
+Meat and animal by-products, such as dried egg and jerky, are restricted depending on the country of origin.
 To simplify your travel, we recommend you not bring meat products and animal by-products, such as backpacking meals made with beef or chicken broth.

 Foods Permitted when Traveling to the United States